You seem to be located in .

 Together with our suppliers we have outlined an ambitious industry-leading strategy to eliminate the largest carbon emissions sources from the most common production materials and batteries.

-Through a life cycle analysis on our European production-related supply chain, we have identified four emission “hotspots” – batteries, steel, aluminium and cast iron – that together constitute approximately 80 percent of carbon emissions arising from production materials.
+Through a life cycle analysis on our European production-related supply chain, we have identified four emission “hotspots”:

+these together constitute approximately 80 percent of carbon emissions arising from production materials.
 In electric vehicles, batteries can account for half of sourcing emissions whereas in combustion engine vehicles, steel has the greatest carbon footprint.
 These four hotspots are therefore the focus of Scania’s supply chain decarbonisation strategy.

 GHG emissions from different material categories in % of total emissions from production phase.
 Valid for distribution trucks only.